Paul Duncan

 About Me

 My research interests involve combining probability, combinatorics and topology.
-Recently, I have studied the topology of random cell complexes arising from percolation models.
-I completed my PhD at Ohio State in 2022 under the supervision of Matthew Kahle.
-I am currently a postdoctoral researcher at Hebrew University of Jerusalem, hosted by Gil Kalai and Yuval Peled.
-I am currently on the job market and my CV can be found here (updated 2/24).
+Recently, I have been studying the random cell complexes arising from percolation models and their applications to statistical physics.
+I am currently a postdoctoral fellow at Indiana University, hosted by Russell Lyons.
+I was previously a postdoctoral fellow at the Hebrew University in Jerusalem hosted by Yuval Peled and Gil Kalai, and before that I completed my PhD at Ohio State in 2022 under the supervision of Matthew Kahle.
+My CV can be found here (updated 9/24).

 Papers